Homerton College Boat Club: 2019-Present: The New Boathouse and Bigger Goals

 In 2019, HCBC moved into a new boathouse, co-funded by and shared with City of Cambridge Rowing Club, and St Mary's School, Cambridge.
 The new boathouse is home to 4 dynamic RP3 rowers, 12 C2 rowers and a full weights section and clubroom.
 The first bumps races with the new boathouse were successful, with M1 going +2 and W1 going +1 in Lents 2020.
 The new facilities bought about a new mindset for the club, with an aim to enter more external races, and compete nationally with HCBC at Head of the River Race (HoRR) each year.
 Unfortunately, the 2020 COVID pandemic led to the cancellation of HoRR and Mays 2020.
 The Lent Bumps 2021 were replaced by a 'virtual' race in which members of each crew had to run 800m and log their times.
 In the 'virtual Lent Bumps', Homerton M1 won superblades.
 Mays 2021 was replaced by the June Eights Regatta.

 In the first set of bumps races after the pandemic, M1 had a cracking performance, going +6 and earning true 'superblades', with three bumps and an overbump.
 Homerton M1 was the only first men’s boat to obtain blades in Lents 2022.
 The 2022 M1 Crew also took Homerton to HoRR for the first time since 2013, and set a precedent such that each year since a Homerton M1 has returned to HoRR.
 The early 2020s have also seen great success from the lower boats, with M2 earning especially convincing blades in 2023, bumping within 400m each day, and W3 going +9 in 2024, the highest ever climb for a HCBC women's crew.
 This success from W3 was a key contributor to HCBC's first Pegasus Cup win in 2024 - awarded annually to the most successful college boat club competing in the Cambridge May Bumping Races.

 2024 also saw the first ever international trip for Homerton College Boat Club in its history.
 HCBC combined with St Peter's College Boat Club, Oxford (SPCBC) for form a combined 'Oxbridge' crew to compete in the 8th annual Nanchang International Regatta in China.
 The event, held on the 15th-19th of August, attracted crews from institutions including the University of Sydney, Yale University, Massachusetts Institute of Technology, and the University of Tokyo, alongside teams from across China.
 The crews competed in two disciplines: 1000m side-by-side racing as well as a 6000m head race.
-In boat races the combined crew finished a very respectable 4th out of around a dozen crews.
+In both races the combined crew finished a very respectable 4th out of around a dozen crews.
+The success of 2024 has made the trip to Nanchang a regular fixture of the HCBC calendar, with a full Homerton crew bringing home silver medals in 2025, and the crew returning once more in 2026.